Tommy2103/Java_projects/README.md

 # Java_projects
-projects based on java
+Projects based on java

 # Frazioni
-in the folder frazioni there is the file Frazioni.java with the respective public class.
+In the folder frazioni there is the file Frazioni.java with the respective public class.
-there is also the html files for the documentation, to see it just open index.html.
+There is also the html files for the documentation, to see it just open index.html.
-the file Main.java is an example of the usage of the Frazioni class.
+The file Main.java is an example of the usage of the Frazioni class.